revaturelabs/revoverflow-frontend/README.md

 # Usage

-- Be sure to reference the revoverflow-backend 'README.md' to get the backend server started.
+- Again, be sure to reference the revoverflow-backend 'STARTUP.md' for further detail.
 - npm start
   - The above command will start the React project after configuration.
 - The landing page will prompt the user for login credentials.
 Continue from there.